+• CJS 367 Exploring Forensic Science or

+- CJS 387 White Collar Crime or

+- CFS 380 Digital Evidence Analysis or

-- CJS 367 Introduction to Forensic Science or - CJS 387 White Collar Crime or - LAWE 325 Criminal Procedures and Investigation
+- LAWE 325 Criminal Procedures and Investigation

 Course Overlapping

 Students are allowed to have up to 8 credits overlapped with their current or previously completed majors or minors.
 If students have more than 8 credits overlapped, they are required to take additional coordinator-approved courses to cover the difference.